 This is the status assigned to a student who fails to make SAP at the end of any given payment period.
-A standard payment period is 11 weeks.
-The student will be notified of warning status in writing.
-A student placed on warning status will receive academic advisement to regain regular status prior to the end of the next payment period.
+A standard payment period is 12 weeks.
+The student will be notified of the warning status in writing.
+A student placed on warning status will receive academic advisement to regain regular status prior to the end of the next term.
+The College defines a term as a quarter.
+A quarter is 12 weeks of instruction.
 A "regular student" is defined as one who is achieving SAP.
-A student on warning status may receive FSA for one term/payment period despite the determination the student is not maintaining SAP.
+A student on warning status may receive FSA for one payment period despite the determination the student is not maintaining SAP.
 No appeal is necessary.
 A student who does not achieve SAP requirements by the end of the warning period will be dismissed.
 A student may file an appeal (see SAP Appeal Process below).
 Students whose appeals are granted are placed on probation status.